nf-core/eager/docs/usage.md

   - A profile for the BinAC cluster at the University of Tuebingen 0 Loads Singularity and defines appropriate resources for running the pipeline
 - `shh`
-  - A profiler for the S/CDAG cluster at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History
+  - A profile for the S/CDAG cluster at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History
   - Loads Singularity and defines appropriate resources for running the pipeline